Touchless Interactive Kiosks: The Air Push Gesture

 When a user’s hand moves slowly the imaginary spring can compress.
 When a hand moves quickly, the “spring” stiffness increases and more force is transferred.
 This means that quick moving hands can make smaller taps and still be effective.
 Users can use their whole hand or any number of fingers.

-The elegant maths behind the spring principle makes for a simple and easy-to-use touchless experience.
+The elegant maths behind the spring principle makes for a simple, flexible and easy-to-use gesture.

 Why It Works